XuebinZhaoZXB/GeoPVI/README.rst

 Variational Inversion
 ---------------------
-Inversion implement details can be found in the user manual in ``doc`` folder.
+Inversion implementation details can be found in the user manual in ``doc`` folder.

 Specifically for BP HPC server